aave/aip/content/aips/Add-stETH.md

 stETH is used in a number of ways.

-- a productive asset (e.g. in Nexus Mutual Treasury risk management strategy 2);
+- a productive asset (e.g. in Nexus Mutual Treasury risk management strategy);
 - compounding yield strategies in DeFI (AMMs, autofarms) (e.g. Convex, Yearn, Harvest);
 - multichain lending (e.g. wstETH on Ethereum on Maker and bETH on Terra in Anchor).